howardosborne/jmeter_training/README.md

 - [trace example](.\plans\apply_to_volunteer_from trace.jmx)

 #### Which approach works best?
 - Recording tools hampered by technologies designed to prevent security attacks.
 - Manual approach best promotes understanding but requires care
 - Exporting and converting HAR/cURL reasonable compromise

 #### Using templates
-Templates provide a good way to get started.
+How templates can provide a good way to get started.

 ### Introduction to JMeter components
 Learn about the key components that make up JMeter.
 - controllers
 - samplers